scindex/scindex/scindex.md

 ### Section: N05 - Provisioned Hardware & Appliances
 _Covers scenarios where the software is delivered pre-installed on physical hardware or as a complete, self-contained virtual machine image._

+- **N0500**: Provisioned Hardware & Appliances Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Provisioned Hardware & Appliances section.

 - **N0510**: Pre-flashed Hardware
   - *Description*: Physical hardware, such as microcontrollers or complete devices, that is delivered to the end-user with the software firmware already installed ('flashed').